When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Further Analysis and Ablations

-To assess the importance of the fine-grained sample-wise constraint in our Relative Separation Loss ($\mathcal{L}_{rs}$), we compare it with a coarse-grained centroid-based variant.
-As shown in \cref{fig:sample}, both approaches perform similarly on the shorter Protocol 2.
-However, under the longer Protocol 1, the centroid-based strategy exhibits substantial degradation in the final stage, whereas our sample-wise formulation remains stable.
-These results highlight that preserving sample-level diversity is essential for mitigating catastrophic forgetting in long-term incremental settings.
+To assess the importance of the fine-grained sample-wise constraint in our Relative Separation Loss ($\mathcal{L}_{rs}$), we compare it against a coarse-grained centroid-based variant.
+As shown in Fig. \ref{fig:sample}, the sample-wise formulation consistently outperforms the centroid-based strategy across all stages in both protocols.
+By enforcing separation at the instance level rather than relying on collapsed domain centers, our approach prevents local decision boundary distortions and preserves structural diversity.
+This fine-grained supervision proves crucial for mitigating catastrophic forgetting, particularly as domain confusion intensifies in later incremental stages.